rbleattler/mdop-docs/mdop/mbam-v25/mbam-25-supported-configurations.md

 </tbody>
 </table>

-For a list of supported configurations for the Configuration Manager Server, see the appropriate TechNet documentation for the version of Configuration Manager that you are using.
+For a list of supported configurations for the Configuration Manager Server, see the appropriate TechNet documentation for the version of Configuration Manager that you're using.
 MBAM has no additional system requirements for the Configuration Manager Server.

 ### <a href="" id="sql-server-database-requirements-"></a>SQL Server database requirements